kiuwan/thirdparty-report-importer/README.md

 # thirdparty-report-importer
 A utility for convert a report of third party analyzers to Kiuwan format.
-Useful to import violations from Fortify to Kiuwan.
+Useful to import violations from Fortify or FxCop to Kiuwan.

 # How to compile
 Using maven you should write: